JaZz Vocalist ...

 When not busy performing in the Seattle area or beyond, Carolena teaches in the Carolena Mátus Voice Studio, lending her 30+ year vocal expertise to beginning students in private weekly voice lessons, encouraging their talent and musical self-confidence to grow in a safe, supportive environment.
 She also teaches singers with more experience who have either hit plateaus or who have sustained vocal injury due to lack of proper training, including actively performing professional singers, musicians and actors in a variety of genres.

-While residing in Washington State, Carolena has worked with students in private sessions from the areas of Centralia, Olympia, Lacey, Tumwater, DuPont, Steilacoom, JBLM, Lakewood, University Place, Tacoma, Poulsbo and Seattle.
-She is now teaching online voice lessons across the U.S., via Skype, to students as far away as N. Carolina, Chicago and Arizona.
-"Like" Carolena on Facebook and follow her on Twitter for vocal tips and more.
+While residing in Washington State, Carolena has worked with students in private sessions from the areas of Centralia, Olympia, Lacey, Tumwater, DuPont, Steilacoom, JBLM, Lakewood, University Place, Tacoma, Gig Harbor, Poulsbo and Seattle.
+She also teaches online voice lessons across the U.S., via Skype and FaceTime, to students as far away as N. Carolina, Chicago and Arizona.